-A summary of our significant contractual payment obligations for the repayment of outstanding borrowing under the multi-currency \$300 million, five-year, revolving credit facility maturing in June 2012 is as follows:
+At June 30, 2009, a summary of our significant contractual payment obligations for the repayment of outstanding borrowing under the Credit Facility is as follows:

-Payments due by period (millions)
+Payments of due by period (millions)

 Less than 1-3 3-5 More than

 Total 1 year years years 5 years

-Senior secured Revolving Credit Facility (1) \$187.7 \$187.7
+cured Revolving Credit Facility (1) \$187.3 \$187.3

-(1) On March 31, 2009, \$112.3 million remained unused under our senior secured revolving credit facility, subject to maintenance of at least a 200% ratio of our total assets less liabilities other than indebtedness to our total outstanding indebtedness, maintenance of a blended percentage of the values of our portfolio companies, and restrictions on certain payments and issuance of debt.
+(1) On June 30, 2009, \$112.7 million remained unused under our senior secured revolving credit facility, subject to maintenance of at least a 200% ratio of our total assets less liabilities other than indebtedness to our total outstanding indebtedness, maintenance of a blended percentage of the values of our portfolio companies, and restrictions on certain payments and issuance of debt.

 We have entered into certain contracts under which we have material future commitments.
-On April 17, 2007 we entered into an Investment Management Agreement with the Investment Adviser in accordance with the 1940 Act, effective as of the completion of our initial public offering, pursuant to which the Investment Adviser provides us with investment advisory and management services.
-Payments under the Investment Management Agreement in each reporting period are equal to (1) a management fee equal to a percentage of the value of our gross assets and (2) an incentive fee based on our performance (see note 3 to our financial statements for more information).
+We entered into an Investment Management Agreement with the Investment Adviser, which commenced on April 17, 2007, in accordance with the 1940 Act, effective as of the completion of our initial public offering, pursuant to which the Investment Adviser provides us with investment advisory and management services.
+Payments under the Investment Management Agreement in each reporting period are equal to (1) a management fee equal to a percentage of the value of our gross assets and (2) an incentive fee based on our performance; see note 3 to our financial statements for more information.

-Pursuant to an Administration Agreement, dated April 17, 2007, the Administrator furnishes us with office facilities and administrative services necessary to conduct our day-to-day operations.
+Pursuant to an Administration Agreement, which commenced on April 17, 2007, the Administrator furnishes us with office facilities and administrative services necessary to conduct our day-to-day operations.
 If requested to provide managerial assistance to our portfolio companies, the Administrator will be paid an additional amount based on the services provided, which amount will not in any case exceed the amount we receive from the portfolio companies for such services.
 Payment under the Administration Agreement is based upon our allocable portion of the Administrator's overhead in performing its obligations under the Administration Agreement, including rent, technology systems, insurance and our allocable portion of the costs of our chief compliance officer, chief financial officer and their respective staffs.